jiahaozh/EC601-Project/README.md

 # EC601-Project
 **_Team Member: Jiahao Zhang, Fengjun Li, Hongtao Zhao, Abhi Vora_** <br>
 ---
 In this project, our purpose is to establish a individual stock management system.
-Its main function is to predict next-day stock price based on today's New's Articles.  <br>
+Its main function is to predict next-day stock price based on today's New's Articles.  <br>This is our website: https://hongtaoz.wixsite.com/stock .
 ### Target Groups:
 - Individuals
 - Investment Companies